lhutton1/ga-dqn-tuner/README.md

-# Using reinforcement learning to automatically optimise machine learning workloads
+# Generating high-performance code for deep learning workloads: a reinforcement learning based approach.

 This project aims to apply reinforcement learning to auto-tuning in AutoTVM (part of the TVM machine learning compiler), in order to improve the experience of the end user.
 Currently, reinforcement learning is applied to the GATuner - a genetic algorithm